centre-for-virus-research/CVR-VBG-2023/Introduction_to_Linux.md

 | PC          | A personal computer                                                                         |
 | Mac         | A Macintosh computer                                                                        |

-> __Note__:
-> ### Points to remember
+|> ### Points to remember:

-> Linux commands are case sensitive and are always single words \
+|> Linux commands are case sensitive and are always single words \
-> Options follow the command - and they start with a single hyphen (-) and a character or a double hyphen (- -) and a word \
+|> Options follow the command - and they start with a single hyphen (-) and a character or a double hyphen (- -) and a word \
-> Single character options can be combined \
+|> Single character options can be combined \
-> Argument can be one or two inputs \
+|> Argument can be one or two inputs \
-> You can write more than one command separating with a semicolon; You can use “tab” to auto-fill the command
+|> You can write more than one command separating with a semicolon; You can use “tab” to auto-fill the command

 ### Important Commands